Nuclei-Software/tflite-micro/tensorflow/lite/micro/nuclei_demosoc/README.md

 ### Setup Nuclei SDK for TFLM

 > If you download and installed third_party_downloads.zip, then there is no need to install nuclei sdk.
+>
+> If you are porting this TFLM to your SoC, please take care to use the same version of NMSIS DSP/NN used in
+> nuclei sdk 0.3.8 version which is currently supported in this version of TFLM.

 Manually download nuclei-sdk 0.3.8 from github release or wework share link: